Multi-family Zoning: Achieving Intended Densities

 When will Bellingham become progressive in providing housing in the format of ADU’s like in Seattle and Tacoma.
 Bellingham is exceptionally restrictive making it harder to have an ADU for an elderly or disabled family member than to make a bakery with 2 stoves and 4 sinks!
 The latter one needs to inform the public within 100’.
 For making a portion of one’s home into an ADU one must inform neighbor’s within 300’ plus the mayor, city council, newspaper, community representative.
 Bellingham is keeping these regulations hidden from publication to the general public.
 It appears Bellingham would rather my son be homeless and live on the streets than live in an ADU in my home.
 Please look at the Whatcom watershed regulations which permit motor boats but will not allow an elder to live in their own apartment within their adult child’s home.
 Bellingham appears to prefer to put the elderly snd disabled away in institutions where they will be forgotten.
 Equality, equity of respect, fostering health, safety and well being of all individuals is necessary for a healthy community.
 Don’t forget the disabled.
 Don’t forget the federal law, Olmstead Agreement for the developmentally disabled to live in the least restrictive environment.
 Remember the extended family and making accommodations for the disabled.
 The planning department is blind to accommodations for those with autism spectrum disorder.

-Carolyn Burkhart asked over 2 years ago
+Carolyn Burkhart asked about 3 years ago

 Thank you for your comments!